Samlilol/PM_Dash/README.md

 # PMetrics-2.0
 ## Background
-Everything starts from my own experience, as a junior product manager who knew nothing about product management, but tried to "lead" a new product from 0 to 1 in a medium-sized company.
+Everything starts from my own experience, as a junior product manager working on a 0 to 1 product in a medium-sized company, I was lucky that I got one senior and one mentor to help me to catch up with the fast pace product management and developement Environment.
+Without the help of them, it is hard to understand the essences of product management, included but not limited to product mindset, prioritization, stakeholder management.

-The result was disastrous, and project was suspended due to the shift of company priority.
-I wish I could know more before taking lead, and hence the project might keep going.

-Anyway, I can only control what I can control, so I decide to build a open source community to gather people who love products, no matter you are a junior, builder, pm, engineer, designer.
+Therefore I decide to build a open source community to gather people who love products, no matter you are a junior, builder, pm, engineer, designer.
 As long as you are in love with product, please feel free to join and help to enlarge the product community.

 ## Goal
 This repo aims to